 Murals

-This mural, painted with acrylics by the renowned muralist Alejandro "Mono" González, is about 3 meters and 50 centimeters high and 5 meters wide and is located at the entrance of the Storehouse 6, specifically at the access on the corner of Victor Manuel Street and Placer Street.
+This mural, painted in acrylic by the renowned muralist Alejandro “Mono” González, measures approximately 3.5 meters in height by 5 meters in width and is located at the entrance of Galpón 6, specifically at the access point on Víctor Manuel and Placer streets.

-According to the artist, "the artwork is dedicated to nature and the birds.
-It is a tribute to nature and a welcome to the visitors of the flea market".
+According to the artist, “the work is dedicated to nature, to birds and other winged creatures.
+It is a tribute to nature and a welcome to the public of the Persa.”

 Basco Vazko